QasimTalkin/juliarDocs/Contributing.md

 ## Compiling with an IntelliJ IDEA
 We use IntelliJ IDEA in order to have a nice environment to build the project.
+We use Gradle wrapper to manage all the dependencies of the project.

 Follow the steps below to setup the IntelliJ environment for development of JuliarFuture.

 ![Step 1](https://juliar.org/docimage/Contributing1)